Ghost in the Machine (The X-Files): Plot

 Mulder meets with Deep Throat, who explains that the COS is an artificial intelligence developed by Wilczek, and that the Department of Defense is trying to acquire it.
 Mulder also meets with Wilczek, who has falsely confessed to Lamana's murder.
 Mulder convinces Wilczek to develop a computer virus that can destroy the COS.
 Scully doesn't accept Mulder's belief that the COS is sentient, but later discovers the machine hacking into her computer.
 She joins Mulder at the Eurisko Building to help him destroy the machine.

 The COS hinders the agents as they make their way inside.
 When it shuts down the building's power, Scully climbs through the air vents and is almost pulled into a giant fan, but manages to destroy it.
 Meanwhile, Mulder is permitted into the COS' control room by Peterson.
 However, Peterson reveals himself as a mole for the Defense Department and tries to stop Mulder uploading the virus.
 Scully arrives and holds Peterson at gunpoint, allowing Mulder to upload the virus and destroy the COS.

 Mulder again meets with Deep Throat, who explains that Wilczek is being detained by the government at an undisclosed location.
 When Mulder asks if the COS survived, Deep Throat assures him the virus left no trace of the program and that scientists from the Defense Department examined the machine to no success.
 At the Eurisko Building, Peterson directs a team attempting to recover the COS, but is told by his superiors to destroy the machine in six hours.
-Unbeknownst to Peterson, the COS comes back to life and watches as he says to himself, "I'm going to figure this thing out if it kills me".
+Unbeknownst to Peterson, the COS comes back to life and watches as he says to himself, "I'm going to figure this thing out even if it kills me".